OTO Membership

-For most people, "joining O.T.O." means "becoming an initiate member of O.T.O."
 Initiate membership is available to every man and woman who is free, at least 18 years old, and of good report (see below).
-As described on our initiation page, O.T.O. initiations are conferred through a physical ceremony conducted by a chartered initiator.
+As described on our Initiation page, O.T.O. initiations are conferred through a physical ceremony conducted by a chartered initiator.
 Initiations are almost always held at O.T.O. local bodies, most commonly Oases and Lodges.
-The introductory initiation into O.T.O. is known as the "Minerval" or 0°.
+The introductory initiation into O.T.O. is known as the “Minerval” or 0°.

-Therefore, the path to becoming an initiate member of O.T.O. involves contacting a nearby or otherwise convenient local body which conducts Minerval initiations (see our local bodies page), obtaining an application for initiation from that body, and submitting it along with the appropriate dues and fees.
+Therefore, the path to becoming an initiate member of O.T.O. involves contacting a nearby or otherwise convenient local body which conducts Minerval initiations (see our Locations page), obtaining an application for initiation from that body, and submitting it along with the appropriate dues and fees.

 In order to establish "good report", your application must be signed by two sponsors who are already I° initiates of O.T.O.
 Prospective sponsors will generally want to get to know you before signing your application, which may involve your attendance with them at several local body events, or time spent with them privately.